acharya-2226/engineering-sem-2/README.md

 This project helps students:

-* Apply object-oriented design in real-life systems
+- Apply object-oriented design to real-world systems
-* Understand how to model entities (like `Order`, `Item`) using classes
+- Model entities (like `Order`, `MenuItem`) using classes
-* Practice file handling and user interaction in console apps
+- Practice file handling and user interaction in console applications

 ---

 ## 👨‍💻 Author

-**Project by:** Siddharth
+- **Project by:** Siddharth
-**Semester:** Second
+- **Semester:** Second
-**Program:** B.E.
+- **Program:** B.E.
 Computer Engineering

 ---

 ## 📜 License

 This project is intended for academic and learning purposes.
-Feel free to use, modify, and enhance it for your coursework or personal projects.
+You may use, modify, and enhance it for coursework or personal projects.

+---

+## 🙏 Acknowledgments

+Special thanks to faculty and classmates for their support and guidance during this project.